Contact Us for a Free Consultation (213) 542-0979

 What Are The Reasons California Will Suspend Or Revoke A Driver's License?

-There's a whole myriad of reasons to suspend a person driver's license.
+There are a myriad of reasons to suspend a driver's license.
 One of the most common reasons is having too many points on your record.
-If you've got moving violations, those points will eventually add up and you'll either be put on some sort of probation, or the Department of Motor Vehicles will suspend your license.
+If you have moving violations, those points will eventually add up, and you'll either be put on some probation or the Department of Motor Vehicles will suspend your license.

 Different Types Of License Suspensions In Los Angeles County

-There are different lengths of suspensions and that will depend on, if the suspension is for points, how many points you have, in what time frame, and what your overall driving record looks like.
+Different suspensions have different lengths, and that will depend on whether the suspension is for points, how many points you have, in what time frame, and what your overall driving record looks like.

-California can even pull information from other states in evaluating your ability to drive in California.
-I've seen people who got a DUI in another state and they didn't have to complete an alcohol program.
-California sees that and says that they can't drive here, unless they do an alcohol program.
+California can even pull information from other states to evaluate your driving ability in California.
+I've seen people who got a DUI in another state, and they didn't have to complete an alcohol program.
+California sees that and says that they can't drive here unless they do an alcohol program.

 How Long Will My Driver's License Be Suspended In LA County?

 If you are convicted of driving on a suspended license, the DMV will take further action on your license, suspending it for longer or even revoking it.
-The other thing that will happen is the court system will become involved and you will be arrested and charged with driving on a suspended license.
+The court system will also become involved, and you will be arrested and charged with driving on a suspended license.

 You'll be facing jail time.
 If your license was suspended related to a DUI, you're looking at mandatory jail time.
-You'll also be facing a criminal conviction on your record, fines, further suspension, probation, and community service.
+You'll also face a criminal conviction, fines, further suspension, probation, and community service.
 The DMV looks at driving as a privilege and not a right.
-If you can't comply with the law, they're going to step in and take it away from you.
+If you can't comply with the law, they will step in and take it away from you.

 How Does Driving On A Suspended License Impact The Original Suspension?

-If you are on probation in criminal court on a driving-related offense and you continue to do the same thing that got you there, not only will the DMV further suspend or revoke your license, the court system will get involved, and they have penalties above and beyond the DMV.
+If you are on probation in criminal court on a driving-related offense and you continue to do the same thing that got you there, not only will the DMV further suspend or revoke your license, but the court system will get involved.
+They have penalties above and beyond the DMV.

-The DMV definitely has to give you notice that your driver's license is suspended.
-A proper notice is a certified letter, where you must sign for it and acknowledge you got it.
+The DMV must notify you that your driver's license is suspended.
+A proper notice is a certified letter that you must sign for it and acknowledge you got it.
 That letter tells you your driver's license has been suspended.
-It tells you the reason and tells you when the suspension starts.
-If you get caught driving, you can be prosecuted, but if the DMV did not give you proper notice, you have a valid defense.
+It tells you the reason and when the suspension starts.
+You can be prosecuted if you get caught driving, but if the DMV did not give you proper notice, you have a valid defense.

 What Happens If I Am Pulled Over While Driving On A Restricted License?

-It's important that you don't put yourself in that position, especially if you're on probation.
-Part of every single DUI probation case is that you have to obey all laws.
-If you are driving outside of what you're permitted to do by the DMV, it would be a probation violation and you could be subject to jail time and other punishments. .
+It would be best if you didn't put yourself in that position, especially on probation.
+Part of every single DUI probation case is obeying all laws.
+Driving outside of what the DMV permits is a probation violation, and you could be subject to jail time and other punishments.

-For more information on Revocation/Suspension Of Driver's License, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 542-0979today.
+A free initial consultation is your next best step for more information on the Revocation/Suspension Of a Driver's License.
+Please get the information and legal answers you are looking for by calling (213) 542-0979542-0979 today.

 Related Videos